 - Constraints between views enabling adaptable layouts compatible with diverse screen dimensions

-Material Design infuses a sense of realism into the user interface of your android app, employing tangible surfaces, striking graphic design, and significant motion to forge a feeling of depth and authenticity.
+Material Design 3 (MD3) infuses a sense of realism into the user interface of your Android app, employing tangible surfaces, striking graphic design, and dynamic color systems to forge a feeling of depth and authenticity.
 The aim is to deliver consistency across various platforms and devices through responsive designs and adaptable components.

-Google offers distinct UI elements along with resources like the ‘Material Components for Android’ library specifically crafted for developers looking to integrate Material Design in their apps.
-Adherence to these standards allows you to develop an aesthetically unified and instinctive UI that elevates the user experience within your application.
+Google offers distinct UI elements along with resources like the ‘Material Components for Android’ library, specifically crafted for developers looking to integrate MD3 in their apps.
+Adherence to these standards allows you to develop an aesthetically unified and instinctive UI that automatically adapts to the user’s system colors, elevating the user experience within your application.

 Developing Your First Android App: A Step-by-Step Tutorial